kc127/SDC-Engineering-Journal/Talking points.md

 - Two microservice servers then interacted with one database EC2 instance.
 - This reduced my response time went down by 2 seconds

-#### Third Optimization: Redis Caching at the microservice layer with Time To Live of 600.
+#### Third Optimization: (maybe don't talk about it during an interview or make it more robust then talk about it) Redis Caching at the microservice layer with Time To Live of 600.
 - because redis is a in-memory data store, memory access is faster than disk centric databases.
 - schema-less key-value NoSQL type data-store
 - cache hit ratio of 85% which is still way to high.